NVIDIA/spark-rapids/docs/configs.md

 ## Supported GPU Operators and Fine Tuning
 _The RAPIDS Accelerator for Apache Spark_ can be configured to enable or disable specific GPU accelerated expressions.
-Enabling or disabling an expression controls which operators run on the CPU or GPU.
+Enabled expressions are candidates for GPU execution.
+If the expression is configured as disabled, the accelerator plugin will not attempt replacement, and it will run on the CPU.

 Please leverage the [`spark.rapids.sql.explain`](#sql.explain) setting to get feedback from the plugin as to why parts of a query may not be executing on the GPU.